Frank-Odirile/tm-io-connect-esp-rainmaker/README.md

 ## TM IO Connect (App template) - ESP RainMaker

-This isan  app template designed for IO Connect, and which is based on [ESP RainMaker](https://github.com/espressif/esp-rainmaker), an end-to-end solution offered by Espressif to enable remote control and monitoring for ESP32-S2 and ESP32 based products without any configuration required in the Cloud.
+This is an  app template designed for IO Connect, and which is based on [ESP RainMaker](https://github.com/espressif/esp-rainmaker), an end-to-end solution offered by Espressif to enable remote control and monitoring for ESP32-S2 and ESP32 based products without any configuration required in the Cloud.

-## All standard devices, types, and params that can be used in IO Connect are shown in this app template.
+### All standard devices, types, and params that can be used in IO Connect are shown in this app template.

 ![picture](img/preview.jpg)